luispabon/sway-ubuntu/README.md

   * wayfire / wf-config / wcm
   * wf-shell

+**Libraries:**
+  * libvarlink
+  * libscfg

 **Debs:**
   * None

 ### How about older Ubuntus?

-There are (unmaintained) branches of this project for earlier versions of Ubuntu.
+There are (unmaintained) [branches of this project](https://github.com/luispabon/sway-ubuntu/branches) for earlier versions of Ubuntu.
 They won't receive any fixes unless contributed by the community, as I have moved on from using them.
 PRs more than welcome.

 I usually switch to the next Ubuntu a few weeks before release, so typically old branches will have the very latest versions of the apps that are physically compilable given the libraries available.